Fraggle Rock: Back to the Rock: Critical response

 On review aggregator Rotten Tomatoes, the series holds a score of 100% based on 14 reviews, with an average rating of 8.1/10.
 The website's critics consensus reads, "Back to the Rock gives Jim Henson's beloved production a brand new fleece that fits just right, sure to delight longtime fans while enthralling a whole new generation."
 On Metacritic, the series has a weighted average score of 89 out of 100 based on eight critics, indicating "universal acclaim".

 Accolades

 The show won Outstanding Art Direction at the 1st Children's and Family Emmy Awards and received three additional nominations for Outstanding Children's or Family Viewing Series, Outstanding Cinematography and Outstanding Editing.

+Live Production

+On March 22, 2024, The Jim Henson Company announced a live stage-show adaptation of the series, Fraggle Rock: Back to the Rock Live.
+The production was written, choreographed, and directed by John Tartaglia, and produced by Heather Henson.
+It began touring on January 18, 2025, and toured its first leg through May 11, 2025.

+After an off-Broadway musical run at the New Victory Theater in the summer of 2026, it began its second leg on September 18, 2026, and will continue through November 29, 2026.